 It is the Reign of Terror, with Robespierre the king.
-The struggles between the boa and the lion are past: the boa has consumed the lion, and is heavy with the gorge,-Danton has fallen, and Camille Desmoulins.
-Danton had said before his death, "The poltroon Robespierre,-I alone could have saved him."
-From that hour, indeed, the blood of the dead giant clouded the craft of "Maximilien the Incorruptible," as at last, amidst the din of the roused Convention, it choked his voice. ("Le sang de Danton t'etouffe!" (the blood of Danton chokes thee!) said Garnier de l'Aube, when on the fatal 9th of Thermidor, Robespierre gasped feebly forth, "Pour la derniere fois, President des Assassins, je te demande la parole."
-(For the last time, President of Assassins, I demand to speak.))
-If, after that last sacrifice, essential, perhaps, to his safety, Robespierre had proclaimed the close of the Reign of Terror, and acted upon the mercy which Danton had begun to preach, he might have lived and died a monarch.
-But the prisons continued to reek,-the glaive to fall; and Robespierre perceived not that his mobs were glutted to satiety with death, and the strongest excitement a chief could give would be a return from devils into men.
+The struggles between the boa and the lion are past; the boa has consumed the lion, and is heavy with the gorge ; - Danton has fallen, and Camille Desmoulins.
+Danton had said before his death, "The poltroon Robespierre ---I alone could have saved him."
+From that hour, indeed, the blood of the dead giant clouded the craft of "Maximilien the Incorruptible," as at last, amidst the din of the roused Convention, it choked his voice.\ If, after that last sacrifice, essential, perhaps, to his safety, Robespierre had proclaimed the close of the Reign of Terror, and acted upon the mercy which Danton had begun to preach, he might have lived and died a monarch.
+But the prisons continued to reek - the glaive to fall; and Robespierre perceived not that his mobs were glutted to satiety with death, and the strongest excitement a chief could give would be a return from devils into men.

-We are transported to a room in the house of Citizen Dupleix, the menuisier, in the month of July, 1794; or, in the calendar of the Revolutionists, it was the Thermidor of the Second Year of the Republic, One and Indivisible!
+We are transported to a room in the house of Citizen Dupleix, the ménuisier, in the month of July, 1794; or, in the calendar of the Revolutionists, it was the Thermidor oft he Second Year of the Republic, One and Indivisible !
 Though the room was small, it was furnished and decorated with a minute and careful effort at elegance and refinement.
 It seemed, indeed, the desire of the owner to avoid at once what was mean and rude, and what was luxurious and voluptuous.
-It was a trim, orderly, precise grace that shaped the classic chairs, arranged the ample draperies, sank the frameless mirrors into the wall, placed bust and bronze on their pedestals, and filled up the niches here and there with well-bound books, filed regularly in their appointed ranks.
-An observer would have said, "This man wishes to imply to you,-I am not rich; I am not ostentatious; I am not luxurious; I am no indolent Sybarite, with couches of down, and pictures that provoke the sense; I am no haughty noble, with spacious halls, and galleries that awe the echo.
+It was a trim, orderly, precise grace that shaped the classic chairs, arranged the ample draperies, sunk the frameless mirrors into the wall, placed bust and bronze on their pedestals, and filled up the niches here and there with well-bound books, filled regularly in their appointed ranks.
+An observer would have said, "This man wishes to imply to you - I am not rich; I am not ostentatious; I am not luxurious; I am no indolent Sybarite, with couches of down, and pictures that provoke the sense; I am no haughty noble, with spacious halls, and galleries that awe the echo.
 But so much the greater is my merit if I disdain these excesses of the ease or the pride, since I love the elegant, and have a taste!
-Others may be simple and honest, from the very coarseness of their habits; if I, with so much refinement and delicacy, am simple and honest,-reflect, and admire me!"
+Others may be simple and honest, from the very coarseness of their habits; if I, with so much refinement and delicacy, am simple and honest, --- reflect and admire me!"